THE IRAN NUCLEAR DEAL:

-The JCPOA does not confirm the peaceful nature of Iran’s nuclear program and provides a clear pathway to nuclear weapons.
+The deal fails to guarantee the peaceful nature of Iran’s nuclear program—rather, it gives Iran a clear pathway to nuclear weapons.

 Iran accepts temporary nuclear restrictions in exchange for front-loaded, permanent benefits.

-- The JCPOA does not confirm the peaceful nature of Iran’s nuclear program and provides a clear pathway to nuclear weapons.
+- The deal fails to guarantee the peaceful nature of Iran’s nuclear program—rather, it gives Iran a clear pathway to nuclear weapons.

 Inspections, Verification and Potential Clandestine Parallel Program

-- However, the IAEA concluded that Iran was actively designing a nuclear weapon through at least 2009.
-Iran’s lack of cooperation with the IAEA probe makes it impossible to verify if Tehran has halted all such efforts.
+- The IAEA did conclude that Iran was actively designing a nuclear weapon through at least 2009.
+However, Iran’s lack of cooperation with the IAEA probe makes it impossible to verify if Tehran halted all such efforts.

 - Iran accepts temporary nuclear restrictions in exchange for front-loaded, permanent benefits.

-- In exchange for temporary restrictions on its nuclear program, Iran is receiving permanent benefits up-front.
+- In exchange for temporary restrictions on Iran’s nuclear program, Iran is receiving permanent benefits up-front.

-- U.N. sanctions and some E.U. sanctions have been lifted, enabling Iran to access previously frozen assets.
-Remaining EU sanctions will be lifted in less than 8 years.
+- United Nations (U.N.) sanctions and some EU sanctions have been lifted, enabling Iran to access previously frozen assets.
+Remaining EU sanctions will be lifted in 2023.

 - The deal emboldens and enriches an extremist anti-American terror state thereby furthering Iran's expansionist and destabilizing activities.

-- The windfall of sanctions relief freed up tens of billions of dollars to finance Tehran’s many destabilizing activities.
-Iran increased its military budget 145% over the course of President Rouhani's first term.
+- The windfall of sanctions relief freed up hundreds of billions of dollars to finance Tehran’s many destabilizing activities.

-- Iran continues to be the world’s leading state sponsor of terrorism, backing terrorist organizations Hezbollah and Hamas, both of which have been responsible for the deaths of American citizens.
+- Iran continues to be the world’s leading state-sponsor of terrorism, backing Hezbollah and Hamas, both of which have American blood on their hands.

-- Iran has escalated its support to Syria’s Assad dictatorship, which has killed hundreds of thousands during the Syrian civil war, enabling Assad to reverse key setbacks and turn the tide of war in his favor.
+- Iran has escalated its support to Syria’s Assad dictatorship, which has killed hundreds of thousands during the Syrian civil war.
+Iran’s support has enabled Assad to reverse key setbacks and turn the tide of war in his favor.

-- Iran sponsors the violent extremist groups destabilizing Iraq, Lebanon, Yemen, and Bahrain.
+- Iran continues to sponsor violent extremist groups destabilizing Iraq, Lebanon, Yemen, and Bahrain.

 - The Iranian regime brutally represses its own people and violates the human rights of ethnic, national, and religious minorities with impunity.

-- Iran has test-launched at least 16 ballistic missiles since the JCPOA was reached.
+- Iran has test-launched multiple ballistic missiles since the JCPOA was reached.
 U.N.
 Security Council Resolution 2231, which implemented the deal, aided Iran’s ballistic- missile program by replacing previous resolution language that said Iran “shall not” engage in ballistic-missile activities with weaker language that merely “calls upon” Iran not to test any ballistic missiles “designed to be nuclear capable.”

 - The deal fails to prevent Iran from developing nuclear weapons in the long term and weakens restrictions on Iran’s ballistic-missile program and conventional-arms transfers.
-Consequently, Iran’s regional adversaries, like Saudi Arabia, may race to counter Iran by getting their own nuclear weapons and ballistic missiles and to enhance their conventional-arms capabilities.
+Consequently, Iran’s regional adversaries, like Saudi Arabia, may race to counter Iran by seeking to acquire nuclear weapons and enhancing their conventional-arms capabilities.

-- Former Saudi Intelligence Minister Turki al-Faisal warned in 2015: “I’ve always said whatever comes out of these talks, we will want the same.
+- Former Saudi Intelligence Minister Prince Turki al-Faisal warned as much in 2015: “I’ve always said whatever comes out of these talks, we will want the same.
 So if Iran has the ability to enrich uranium to whatever level, it’s not just Saudi Arabia that’s going to ask for that.
-The whole world will be an open door to go that route without any inhibition."
-Thus, the chance of destabilizing regional competition and conflict has increased.
+The whole world will be an open door to go that route without any inhibition.”
+In 2021, Prince Turki repeated, while emphasizing that he is speaking in a personal capacity, “We should do whatever is necessary including acquiring the knowledge to develop a bomb in order to defend ourselves against a potential nuclear-armed Iran.”
+The chances of destabilizing regional competition and conflict have thereby increased.